loading...

 What if I get hurt while running?

-Medical support is available at all on-course aid stations to support participants.
+Medical support is available at on-course aid stations to support participants, except Aid Station 1.

 Can I run with my water bottle?